nunosoares27/storefront-backend/README.md

 # Storefront Backend Project

-- In this project, it was developed a storefront backend, using node js, typescript, postgres.
+- In this project I developed a storefront backend, using node js, typescript, postgres, jwt.

 ## Project Instructions